-In the present studies, SRC-1 from the hippocampus appears to interact equally with ER α and ER β (Figure 5A).
-Association of SRC-1 with ligand-bound ER α and ER β in the hippocampus may be an integral component of estrogen's effects on cognition and memory (76, Interestingly, in 77). contrast to the hippocampus, SRC-1 obtained from hypothalamic extracts interacted more with ERa than with ER β (Figures 4 and 5B).
-ER α , and to a lesser extent $ER\beta$, are expressed in the hypothalamus (12-16).
-In the hypothalamus, ER α is necessary for the full expression of rodent female sexual behavior (78-82), while $ER\beta$ in this region appears to influence anxiety and the stress response (77, 83).
+In the present studies, SRC-1 from the hippocampus appears to interact equally with ER $\alpha$ and ER $\beta$ (Fig. 5A).
+Association of SRC-1 with ligand-bound ER $\alpha$ and ER $\beta$ in the hippocampus may be an integral component of estrogen's effects on cognition and memory (76, 77).
+Interestingly, in contrast to the hippocampus, SRC-1 obtained from hypothalamic extracts interacted more with ER $\alpha$ than ER $\beta$ (Figs. 4 and 5B).
+ER $\alpha$ , and to a lesser extent ER $\beta$ , are expressed in the hypothalamus (12-16).
+In the hypothalamus, ER $\alpha$ is necessary for the full expression of rodent female sexual behavior (78-82), whereas ER $\beta$ in this region appears to influence anxiety and the stress response (77, 83).
 These different functions of the ER subtypes in brain may be explained in part by the different transcriptional abilities of these receptors.
-The amino-terminus is shorter in ER β than ER α , which may account for the lower transcriptional activity of ERB observed in particular cell lines (17).
-These differences in transcriptional abilities between ER α and ER β may be attributed to differential recruitment of coactivators, or differences in the ability of the same coactivator to facilitate transcription of the ER subtypes (84).
-While some studies using recombinant SRC-1 are consistent with our findings that SRC-1 interacts more with ER α than with ER β (84), other findings suggest that SRC-1 associates equally with each ER subtype (74, 85).
-While these later findings are consistent with our results using SRC-1 from hippocampus, we observed that SRC-1 from hypothalamus interacted more with ER α than with ER β .
-These data suggest that $ER\alpha$ is a more efficient transcriptional activator of SRC-1 dependent signaling pathways in the hypothalamus than $ER\beta$.
-In support, previous findings from our lab indicate that SRC-1 function in the hypothalamus is important for maximal expression of ERmediated female sexual behavior (62), which appears to be ER α -dependent (78, 79).
-These interactions of SRC-1 differential from hypothalamus or hippocampus with the ER and PR subtypes suggest that these brain regions have distinct expression patterns of cofactors involved in these important protein-protein interactions.
+The amino terminus is shorter in ER $\beta$ than ER $\alpha$ , which may account for the lower transcriptional activity of ER $\beta$ observed in particular cell lines (17).
+These differences in transcriptional abilities between ER $\alpha$ and ER $\beta$ may be attributed to differential recruitment of coactivators, or differences in the ability of the same coactivator to facilitate transcription of the ER subtypes (84).
+Whereas some studies using recombinant SRC-1 are consistent with our findings that SRC-1 interacts more with ER $\alpha$ than with ER $\beta$ (84), other findings suggest that SRC-1 associates equally with each ER subtype (74, 85).
+Whereas these later findings are consistent with our results using SRC-1 from hippocampus, we observed that SRC-1 from hypothalamus interacted more with ER $\alpha$ than ER $\beta$ .

+These data suggest that $ER\alpha$ is a more efficient transcriptional activator of SRC-1-dependent signaling pathways in the hypothalamus than ER $\beta$ .
+In support, previous findings from our laboratory indicate that SRC-1 function in the hypothalamus is important for maximal expression of ER-mediated female sexual behavior (62), which appears to be ER $\alpha$ dependent (78, 79).
+These differential interactions of SRC-1 from hypothalamus or hippocampus with the ER and PR subtypes suggest that these brain regions have distinct expression patterns of cofactors involved in these important protein-protein interactions.
 In addition, it is possible that SRC-1 undergoes differential phosphorylation in these two brain regions, leading to distinct patterns of interaction with receptors.
-Future experiments will need to apply mass spectrometry analysis to determine if, in a brain region specific manner, different cofactors are present in the receptorcoactivator complex and/or if SRC-1 undergoes differential phosphorylation.
+Future experiments will need to apply mass spectrometry analysis to determine whether, in a brain regionspecific manner, different cofactors are present in the receptor-coactivator complex and/or whether SRC-1 undergoes differential phosphorylation.